1974 British Commonwealth Games: Security

-The Games were the first large international athletic event after the murder of Israeli athletes at the 1972 Munich Olympics.
+The event was the first large international athletic event after the murder of Israeli athletes at the 1972 Munich Olympics.
 The Athletes Village, the Student accommodation of the University of Canterbury, was temporarily fenced in and guarded for the duration of the games.
 Only official vehicles and persons were allowed into sensitive areas around the venues.

 Logo

 The logo was the second (after Edinburgh) to be protected and trademarked, and set a design benchmark which was echoed in the logos of the next five games.
 The logo was designed by Wellington designer Colin Simons as the result of a design competition, and posters were designed by Bret de Thier.

 In recent years the logo has been regarded as one of New Zealand's iconic symbols, being reproduced on clothing and elsewhere.